How to Start Your Career in Human Resources

 Human resources manager is a perennial top finisher on “best jobs” lists.
 This is due to its appealing combination of high pay, positive work environment, and ability to make a direct difference in people’s work lives.

-Even if you haven’t stepped on every rung of the ladder to advance, you can still enter above the ground floor.
+Even if you haven’t stepped on every rung of the ladder to advance on an HR career path, you can still enter above the ground floor.
 Here are useful tips about how to get into human resources.

 Review Your HR Resume

 Human resources is a multi-faceted field with many different types of jobs and job responsibilities.
 The first step in assessing your options is to consider your background and experiences.
 You may even already have a decent number of skills that would be of value in an HR job.
 These include:

 - Being a people person

 - Worked well as part of a team